ragulbalaji/HCI-Professional-Development-Portal/README.md

 - Run these commands in the current directory.
 You will need nodejs and npm
   - npm install
   - node bin/www
+- Navigate to localhost:3000 in your web browser

 Content:
 1. About the Global Learning Alliance Summit